iTwin/itwinjs-core/core/geometry/internaldocs/Graph.md

 ![>](./figs/Graph/graphStack.png)

 **Queue**<br>
+A queue-based approach (currently not implemented) can be used to traverse the graph.

-We start from the middle face (node 63).
+Suppose we start from the middle face (node 63).
 We add nodes 63, 64, 66, and 43 to the queue and mark all of them as visited.
 Then we retrieve node 63 from the front of queue and using its edge mate (node 62 which is NOT already visited) move to the second face.
 Then nodes 62, 39, 59, and 60 are added to the queue and mark them as visited.
 Again we retrieve node 64 from the front of queue and using its edge mate (node 65 which is NOT already visited) move to the third face.

 We continue this process to traverse all the faces.
 Note that if we retrieve a node from the front of queue which is already visited, we just skip that node and retrieve the next node from the front of queue.